There’s no shortage of nutrition facts; both positive and negative.

 And if sugar wasn’t bad enough, try chugging it down in liquid form (see research in Kidney International).

-Your brain would compensate for calories by eating less of other foods you take in.
+Your brain would compensate for calories by eating less of the other foods you take in.
 But that doesn’t happen with liquid sugar calories (see studies in The American Journal of Clinical Nutrition, and Circulation.

 Fat Isn’t What Makes You Fat